Persian Cucumber Avocado Salad

 Basic, but still yummy!

 So, you have a collection of gorgeous heirlooms, different colors, different sizes.
 First, slice and quarter them, mixing the colors and shapes.
 Then, add fresh mozzarella, burrata, or some crumbled gorgonzola would work well too.
 Just tear or slice the cheese and sprinkle it over the tomatoes.
-Next, if you have some pine nuts or walnuts, toast them in a dry skillet (just heat them on low until they’re fragrant) and sprinkle those on as well.
+Next, if you have some pine nuts or walnuts, toast them in a dry skillet.
+Just heat them on low until they’re fragrant.
+Then sprinkle those on as well.
 Additionally, a drizzle of pesto or some basil oil would be a wonderful option.

 Here, heirlooms sharing space with lemon poached chicken and avocado.